wasmerio/wasmer-rust-customabi-example/README.md

 ## Instructions

-First, let's compile the WebAssembly module.
+First, let's compile our app into a WebAssembly Module.

 ```bash
 rustc --target=wasm32-unknown-unknown app.rs
 ```

-Now, you have a `app.wasm` file that you should be ready to use anywhere.
+This should have produced a `app.wasm` file ready to be used anywhere.

 The module is defined as:

 ```wasm